 This brings me to my next point.
 Coffee is wonderful.
 It is the life-blood of productivity and inspiration.
 It sparks discussion and solidifies bonds.
 It’s good for our health.

-Analytical studies from Canstar Blue (6) show that brewing your own coffee, even specialty drinks like espresso, can save the average Australian up to $800 AUD a year, depending on your method.
-So, perhaps it’s not surprising that in 2013, it was recorded that six out of every seven cups of coffee consumed by Australians were brewed at home.
+Studies from Canstar Blue show that brewing your own coffee, even specialty drinks like espresso, can save the average Australian up to $1000 AUD a year, depending on your method.
+So, perhaps it’s not surprising that in 2023, 45% of Australians choose to make their own coffee at home.

 Even with this knowledge, I was initially a little bit intimidated to try brewing at home.
 The baristas at my local coffee shop in Glebe, Sydney, seemed so knowledgable and skilled at their craft, and their machinery was infinitely more advanced than I could have at home.
-To allay my fears, I decided to attend a coffee making workshop, where a seasoned barista could show a group of friends and I the ropes.
+To relieve my fears, I decided to attend a coffee making workshop, where a seasoned barista could show the ropes to me and my group of friends.

 The two-hour-long class introduced a variety of techniques, from french press to aeropress to Chemex, allowing us to familiarize ourselves with the process as well as choose our favorite method.